Azure/azure-rest-api-specs/documentation/openapi-authoring-automated-guidelines.md

 **Output Message** : [RPaaS] Only 201 is the supported response code for PUT async response

-**Description** : An async PUT operation response include status code 201 with Azure-async-operation header.
+**Description** : An async PUT operation response include status code 201 with 'Azure-async-operation' header.
 Must also support status code 200, for simple updates that can be completed synchronously (ex: tags).
-Operation must also add "x-ms-long-running-operation and x-ms-long-running-operation-options" to describe how the long running operation is tracked.
+Operation must also add "x-ms-long-running-operation and x-ms-long-running-operation-options" to mark that it is a long running operation (in case of 201) and how it is tracked (Azure-async-operation header).

 **CreatedAt**: August 10, 2020

 **LastModifiedAt**: August 10, 2020

-**Why this rule is important**: RPaaS only supports 201 for async operations.
+**Why this rule is important**: RPaaS only supports 201 for async PUT operations.
 This is enforced at runtime via swagger validation.

 **How to fix the violation**: Add the following for async PUT operations.